Mary-Anne Williams

+by then President of the ACM Vint Cerf.

-Williams has been a speaker at major events, including the 2022 APAC Open Data Science Conference, 2021 ACM/IEEE International Conference on Human–Robot Interaction, 2020 Strategic Management Society Conference on Designing the Future at Berkeley, 2019 Academy of Marketing Science, United Nations WSIS Forum on the Impact of AI, 2016 World Science Festival, and Australian Strategic Policy Institute.
+Williams has been an invited speaker at major events including the 2025 Stanford FutureLaw, 2025 AI and Education Conference, 2025 AI Summit in Financial Services, 2024 InsureTechLIVE, 2025 and 2024 SXSW Sydney, 2024 AI in Space, 2022 World Expo, 2022 APAC Open Data Science Conference, 2021 ACM/IEEE International Conference on Human–Robot Interaction, 2020 Strategic Management Society Conference on Designing the Future at Berkeley, 2019 Academy of Marketing Science, United Nations WSIS Forum on the Impact of AI, 2016 World Science Festival, and Australian Strategic Policy Institute.
 She shared her views on the impact of AI on Human Rights during a panel at the Australian Human Rights Commission Technology Conference.

 Williams focuses on Innovation and works on AI, Decision Making models, Human-AI collaboration, AI safety and law.
 She leads a partnership with the South Western Sydney Local Health District, the Softbank Social Robotics Partnership and the partnership with the Commonwealth Bank in Social Robotics.
 She discussed the impact of Artificial Intelligence on compassion and human rights with the Dalai Lama in Sydney in June 2018.